Clāvis (Kagi): Background and composition

 "Clāvis (Kagi)" was written by Miyuki Nakajima and arranged by Ichizō Seo.
 It marks Kudo's first collaboration with Nakajima in eight years, since "Setsu Getsu Ka".
 The title "Clāvis" is latin for "key".
 Nakajima wrote the song with Kudo in mind.
 She thought a song with latin influences should be sung by someone with a strong gaze, such as Kudo.
 Lyrically, the song deals with the theme of self-realization and explores the social nature of people.
 Nakajima writes about a protagonist "braving seas and people alike" in quest for the "keys of life", which she concludes is an puzzling endeavor.
 The song is composed in the key of C minor and set to a tempo of 100 beats per minute.
 Kudo's vocals span one octave, from B♭3 to B♭4.

 Critical reception

 The latin-inspired track was praised for Kudo's ringing vocals and Nakajima's strong storytelling skills; their collaboration was deemed "miraculous".
-Kudo was praised as a three-dimensional, versatile vocalist; the single's B-side was described by critics as equally as well-executed as the main track, in spite of being in a completely different thematic register from "Clāvis".
+Kudo was praised as a three-dimensional, versatile vocalist; the single's B-side was described by critics as just as well-executed as the main track, in spite of being in a completely different thematic register from "Clāvis".